kaldun-tech/risk-calculator/README.md

 Build using gradle: gradlew build

 ## Run
-Run using java at the command-line supporting the following options:
+Run using java at the command-line: gradlew run --args="-i [path/to/datafile.csv]"

+Supports the following options:

 -i [file path]: Specify CSV data for investment to load.
 Must have a column with header "price"